Skip to main content

 Exposed by FlutterFlow

-Please note that Action Triggers are provided by FlutterFlow and are not user-generated.
-You can only work with the ones provided by FlutterFlow.
+Please note that Action Triggers are exposed by FlutterFlow and are not user-generated.
+You can only work with the ones provided in the Action Flow Editor.

 Each trigger has its own separate node-editor, allowing you to create distinct logic flows for different events.
 When you switch between triggers, the node-editor will update to display the logic specific to the selected trigger.